tomaszbawor/tbawor.sh/content/posts/nix-on-macos.md

 showFullContent = false
 +++

 Once upon a time I have tried to install nix package manager into my work macbook.
-I have been looking for the same terminal setup for all of my machines that can be easly stored in one place.
+I have been looking for the same terminal setup for all of my machines that can be easily stored in one place.

-This however was not so easy since my work macbook has preinstaled zscaler which rips open the TLS connections and replaces the certificates with company accepted one.
+This however was not so easy since my work macbook has pre installed zscaler which rips open the TLS connections and replaces the certificates with company accepted one.

 I have spend to many hours that I would like to admit on searching why my nix commands are not working and I have errors with SSL certificates.
 Since I have set up my computer many years ago the zscaler did not gave issues and I forgot it exists.

 Here is the instruction for people struggling with the same problem, or my colleagues if I ever convince them to use Nix.

-## Step 1: Export Trusted Certificates from macOS Keychain
+## Step 1: Export Trusted Certificates from MacOS Keychain

 Use the `security` tool to export certificates from the system keychains: